Deadshot-rk/Gesture-Gennie-Sign-Language-Detection-And-Conversion/README.md

 📁 Dataset

-Dataset was manually created and labeled.
+Dataset was manually created and labeled,but a sample trained model is uploaded.

 Not uploaded to GitHub due to size constraints.